-- alongside the decarbonisation programme, and endorsed the proposed rent increase of 7.7% in line with government guidance. - 52.
-For 2024/25, it is also proposed to increase garage rents by CPI +1% which is 7.7%. - 53.
-In accordance with the constitution, levels of tenants' service charges will be determined by officers under delegated powers, in consultation with the portfolio holder and after engagement with tenant representatives, to be applied to existing and for any new service provision. - 54.
+- 52. Tenant Involvement Panel representatives will be consulted over the proposed 7.7% increase at a planned meeting on 14th December 2023. - 53.
+For 2024/25, it is also proposed to increase garage rents by CPI +1% which is 7.7%. - 54.
+In accordance with the constitution, levels of tenants' service charges will be determined by officers under delegated powers, in consultation with the portfolio holder and after engagement with tenant representatives, to be applied to existing and for any new service provision. - 55.
 The current budget provision is calculated using a void rate of 1.2%, which is marginally improved on last year and equates to an estimated rental income loss for void periods of £0.816m for 2024/25.